AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_05_Unleash_Productivity_Copilot_Chat.md

 ### Task 5 - Create an FAQ document

-These answers are great, and you're feeling confident before your interview.
-Now, let's create a single source of truth to reference at a later point.
-Use Copilot to compile the questions and answers into an FAQ Word document.
+In this task, you will use Copilot Chat to compile your interview questions and answers into a single FAQ Word document, review and edit it, and then save it to OneDrive for future reference.

 1. In the same Copilot Chat window, prompt Copilot to